-- Pain medication should have been called in the day of your pre-op visit. - Please pick up your medication before surgery.
-If it's not ready, call Debbie or Jessica at 733-3346 or speak to Dr. Duncan the day of surgery to make sure we call it in again. - Take pain medication as directed by the pharmacist when you pick up your prescription. - ➤ Take an anti-inflammatory like the Meloxicam if we called that in, or else over-the-counter Advil, Aleve, etc for the first 2-4 wks to help with the pain and swelling.
-You can stop if you have no pain. - ➤ Take the narcotics (usually hydrocodone/acetaminophen) only as needed.
+- > Pain medication should have been called in the day of your pre-op visit. - Please pick up your medication before surgery.
+If it's not ready, call Debbie or Jessica at 733-3346 or speak to Dr. Duncan the day of surgery to make sure we call it in again. - > Take pain medication as directed by the pharmacist when you pick up your prescription. - Take an anti-inflammatory like the Meloxicam if we called that in, or else over-the-counter Advil, Aleve, etc for the first 2-4 wks to help with the pain and swelling.
+You can stop if you have no pain. - Take the narcotics (usually hydrocodone/acetaminophen) only as needed.
 The one exception is it's good to take the narcotics around the clock the first 24 hrs after surgery to prevent yourself from being caught off guard when the numbing medication used during your surgery wears off.
-You can take 1-2 pills every 4-6 hrs as needed for severe pain. - > Ice shoulder for 10-15 minutes every hour as needed for swelling. - Elevate your arm in the sling, or at least a pillow when sitting down as much as possible for pain & swelling.
+You can take 1-2 pills every 4-6 hrs as needed for severe pain. - Ice shoulder for 10-15 minutes every hour as needed for swelling. - Try to elevate your arm as much as possible in the sling and/or with a pillow and if possible higher than your heart (easier when laying down), as much as possible for pain & swelling.